How to send push notifications using Expo

 Using overrides to customize notifications

 We have full support for overriding the payload sent to Expo for adding things like badge counts, extra data properties, and sound files.
-You can set the push overrides on the template settings modal, open it by clicking on the "Manage template settings" button.
-Push overrides support liquid for injecting data properties and referencing attributes on your recipients.
+You can set push overrides on the template settings modal, which is accessed by clicking on the "Manage template settings" button when viewing a push notification template within the workflow editor.
+Push overrides support Liquid for injecting data properties and referencing attributes on your recipients.

-The overrides set are merged into the notification payload sent to Expo.
-See the Expo documentation for details.
+Overrides are merged into the notification payload sent to Expo.
+See the Expo documentation for more details.

 Channel data requirements